Vegans and Honey

 Why Some Vegans Do Eat Honey

-However, this food from the beehive is a controversial issue for many who practice veganism.
-Some say they are not sure the idea of avoiding animal exploitation extends to beehive products.
+However, this food from the beehive is not off limits for all who practice veganism.
+Some feel that they are not sure the idea of avoiding animal exploitation extends to beehive products.

-Some vegans do not adhere to a strict diet.
-They choose to eat honey while avoiding other animal based foods.
+These vegans choose to eat honey while avoiding other animal based foods.
 They feel that bees are insects and not subject to the same restrictions as other animals.

 In addition, they also consume bee pollen and other hive products that are harvested without killing the hive.